gutierrezps/huaweicloud-lld-to-terraform/docs/LLD.md

   where the security group will be created.
 If this argument is set, the enterprise project must be specified in the associated spreadsheet tab.

+## Elastic IP (EIP)

+An [Elastic IP (EIP)][eip] is a public IP address that can be accessed directly over the Internet.
+An EIP consists of a public IP address and some amount of public network egress bandwidth.
+EIPs can be bound to or unbound from ECSs, BMSs, virtual IP addresses, NAT gateways, and load balancers.

+Each row of the spreadsheet corresponds to one EIP address.

+### EIP Argument Reference

+- **SN** - (optional, not used) Serial number, only for reference.
+- **Region** - (required, force new) Region code (e.g. `sa-brazil-1`) in which
+  to create the VPC.
+See [Regions and Endpoints][endpoints] to get the desired region code.
+- **EIP Name** - (required, resource name) Name of the EIP, which is also used to compose the bandwidth name.
+The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).
+- **Charge Mode** - (required) Specifies whether the bandwidth is billed by traffic or by bandwidth size.
+The value can be `traffic` or `bandwidth`.
+- **Size Mbit** - (required) Bandwidth size in Mbit/s.
+Valid value is integer from 1 to 300.
+- **Enterprise Project** - (optional, force new) Name of enterprise project where the Elastic IP will be created.
+If this argument is set, the enterprise project must be specified in the associated spreadsheet tab.

 ## Elastic Cloud Server (ECS)

 An [Elastic Cloud Server (ECS)][ecs] is a basic computing unit that consists of